tomasmilukas/sol_amm_backtester/README.md

 ## Runnning the data sync:

 To be able to run the data sync, you must fill out the env.
-The data will be stored in a local postgres db, so you must set that up too.

 **ALCHEMY_API_KEY** and **COINGECKO_API_KEY** are standard api keys you need to get and fill out.